A Lower Bound for the Hanf Number for Joint Embedding: Background

+In the language of Fact \ref{hanfme}, Definition \ref{hanfp} defines the Hanf number for property $P$ to be the least cardinal such that the implication $(3)\rightarrow (2)$ holds true for all AECs with the same LS-number.
+Because the Hanf number is a function, we investigate certain values of this function.
+We fix property $P$ and $LS(\K)$ and we ask the value of $\mu_P(LS(\K))$.
+The example stated in the abstract proves that $\mu_{JEP}(\chi)$ cannot be smaller than the first measurable cardinal above $\chi$.

-If $P$ is obvious from the context, then we will write $\mu(\kappa)$ instead of $\mu_P(\kappa)$. \end{definition} Properties $P$ of interest are joint embedding, amalgamation, categoricity, existence of maximal models, etc. In this paper, we focus on the properties of joint embedding (JEP) and amalgamation (AP), especially the former.
+Properties $P$ of interest are joint embedding, amalgamation, categoricity, existence of maximal models, etc. In this paper, we focus on the properties of joint embedding (JEP) and amalgamation (AP), especially the former.

-In the language of Fact \ref{hanfme}, Definition \ref{hanfp} states the implication $(3)\rightarrow (2)$ for property $P$.
-The question then becomes: Which of the implications between (1)-(5) are true for joint embedding, or amalgamation, and which ones are false?
+In a parallel line of inquiry we ask the following: Fix $LS(\K)$ and let $P$ be the property of joint embedding, or amalgamation, or some other property of interest.
+For which of the implications between $(1)$-$(5)$, other than $(3)\rightarrow (2)$, there exists some $\kappa$ that makes the implication true?
+What is the least such $\kappa$?
+Provide counterexamples when no such $\kappa$ exists.

-One of the contributions of this paper is to provide an example that (3) does not imply (4) when $P$ is JEP and $\kappa$ is the first measurable.
+One of the contributions of this paper is to provide an example that (3) does not imply (4) when $P$ is JEP and $\kappa$ is the first measurable\footnote{In this example $LS(\K)=\aleph_0$, but the construction works for any $LS(\K)$ smaller than the first measurable cardinal.}.
 In particular, as stated in the abstract, there exists an AEC $\K$ that both satisfies and fails JEP cofinally below the first measurable.

-This also relates to Question 4.0.2 in \cite{BKLdap}, that asks whether there is an AEC, in particular one defined by an $\lomegaone$-sentence, whose finite amalgamation spectrum is not an interval (that is, amalgamation restricted to the $\aleph_n$ for $n<\omega$).
+This example also relates to Question 4.0.2 in \cite{BKLdap}, that asks whether there is an AEC, in particular one defined by an $\lomegaone$-sentence, whose finite amalgamation spectrum is not an interval (that is, amalgamation restricted to the $\aleph_n$ for $n<\omega$).
 If we drop the restriction to a finite spectrum and replace AP by JEP, we prove that the answer is positive.
 Notice that while our example exhibits quite interesting JEP-spectrum, the same is not true for the AP-spectrum.
 By Theorem \ref{negative}, $\K^\chi$ fails amalgamation in every cardinal above $2^{\chi^+}$.
-This leaves the corresponding question (does (3) imply (4)) for AP open.
+This leaves open the corresponding question (does (3) imply (4)), when $P$ is the amalgamation property and $\kappa$ is the first measurable cardinal.